alexander-kastil/az-204/demos/05-containers/demo-01/readme.md

 ## Demos

-- Ceate and publish .NET 6 Api image from [food-catalog-api](/app/food-catalog-api/)
+- Create and publish .NET 8 Api image from [catalog-service](./catalog-service/)
-- Ceate and publish Angular UI image from [food-shop-ui](/app/food-shop-ui/)
+- Create and publish Angular UI image from [food-shop](./food-shop/)

 ### Setup Requirements on Windows and Linux